jez/blog/_posts/2023-08-26-concern-inheritance.md

 Don't ask me why there's all these rules, this is just how Ruby behaves.

-From time to time, we might wish Ruby did something differently, allowing modules to define singleton class methods that can get mixed in alongside their instance methods.
+From time to time, [we might wish] Ruby did something differently, allowing modules to define singleton class methods that can get mixed in alongside their instance methods.
 Luckily we don't even have to wish: Ruby is nearly infinitely flexible, and so people created `ActiveSupport::Concern` to allow this (with only a few restrictions).

+[we might wish]: /inheritance-in-ruby/#wait-why-do-we-care-about-inheriting-both

 Here's how to use `ActiveSupport::Concern`: